Elizabeth Hesselblad: Religious experiences

 Hesselblad attempted to revive interest in the order and its founder in both Sweden and Rome.
 Her proposal to establish a monastery of the order on the site where Bridget had lived received no volunteers from the few monasteries of the order still in existence.
 Giving up on the intention of following the established way of life in the order, she proposed one which included the care of the sick.
 To this end she was joined by three young women from England, whom she received on 9 November 1911, with which the new congregation was established.
 Their particular mission was to pray and work, especially for the conversion of the Scandinavian people to the Catholic Church.

 Hesselblad returned to her homeland of Sweden in 1923, where she was able to establish a community in Djursholm, while she worked nursing the sick poor.
 The new congregation was established in England in 1931 after receiving the approval of the Holy See.
 That same year, Hesselblad obtained the House of Saint Bridget in Rome for her new congregation.
 A foundation was made in India in 1937 which drew many new members.
 Her order received canonical approval on 7 July 1940.

 Hesselblad became known as "the second Bridget".
-During World War II – and after – she performed many charitable works on the behalf of the poor and those that suffered due to racial laws and also promoted a movement for peace that involved Christians and non-Christians, and she became part of their journey to faith and to the Church.
-The war also saw her save the lives of Jews who otherwise would have been murdered in the Holocaust had it not been for her direct intervention.
+During World War II – and after – she performed many charitable works on behalf of the poor and those who suffered due to racial laws and also promoted a peace movement that involved Christians and non-Christians.
+The war also saw her save the lives of over sixty Jews from the Holocaust.